How to Lay Artificial Grass

 How to Install Artificial Grass Yourself

-Below is a step by step guide on how to effectively lay your own artificial grass at home.
+If you do decide to go ahead on your own, below is a step by step guide on how to effectively lay artificial grass by yourself.

 Step 1